Nuclear regulatory authorities decide on follow-up to the Fukushima Daiichi accident

 According to the Forum's Co-chairs from France, the United Kingdom and the United States, "There have been excellent discussions today on ‘what we are learning' and ‘what actions we are taking'.
 That being said, regulatory authorities recognise the ongoing seriousness of the situation at Fukushima Daiichi and the continuing efforts of Japanese workers and authorities.
 Further follow-up actions will continue to be taken and the Forum has focused our attention, as regulatory authorities, on these key issues and priorities."

 Forum participants agreed on a number of priorities and recommendations in terms of collective learning, sharing insights and approaches, and implementation of what regulatory authorities have learnt from the Forum.
-The Forum’s full text of final conclusions and recommendations are available on the NEA website.
+The Forum's full text of final conclusions and recommendations are available.

 Highlights include the following: